 IKO Community Management has tips to prevent rodents from invading your home during the winter.

-- Seal.
-Did you know a mouse can squeeze through a space as small as a dime?
-Using steel wool and caulk are great ways to block small holes.
-Also, spray foam is one of the best methods to plug these openings.
+Seal.
+A mouse can squeeze through a space as small as a dime.
+Using steel wool, spray foam, and caulk are great ways to block small holes in your home.
 For larger holes, use sheet or lath metal, hardware cloth, or concrete.

 Seal up any cracks and holes on the exterior of your home, especially where utilities and pipes enter.
 Screen vents and openings, such as the chimney, and ensure your home's siding is secure.
 Double-check that no insulation is visible and no holes are in the windows and screens.

 Dispose of garbage.
 When on the sidewalk, garbage can lids should be on tight.
 Rodents are scavengers and look for any food source.
 If the garbage cans are secure, rodents are more likely to move onto an easier source of food.

 If possible, keep the garbage cans in a storage room or the garage until trash day.
 This adds another barrier to discourage rodents.
 If your homeowners association will allow it, invest in metal garbage cans.
 The material is a bigger deterrent for mice and rats.

 Clean gutters.
 If leaves build up in the gutters, the rain can keep them wet.
 This helps squirrels eat through the soft wood and destroy your home.
 It's also smart to repair moisture problems.
 Leaking pipes and clogged drains, as well as rotted fascia, soffits, and roof shingles are invitations for rodents — and even some insects.

 To keep insects away, replace weather stripping and repair loose mortar around basement foundation and windows.

 Don't feed wild animals, as it attracts them to your home.
 Bring your pets' dishes in at night.
 Pet food should be in metal containers with tight lids and shouldn't be in an outdoor food bowl for more than an hour.